MarianaAlmeida/marianaalmeida.github.io/index.md

 * I am co-organizing [LxMLS 2020](http://lxmls.it.pt/2020/).
 This year LxMLS will be a **fully on-line school**.

-* In december 2019 I joined [Cleverly](https://cleverly.ai/) :-) We are building AI-driven solutions that make customer support teams more efficients!
+* In december 2019 I joined [Cleverly](https://cleverly.ai/) :-) We are building AI-driven solutions that make customer support teams more efficient!

 ___